 Once you have started using the software and invested some time in it, you may need to continue paying the monthly fee.

-Some packages are entirely free like Zoho Books and typically have a paid-for version for extra features or additional support.
+Some packages are entirely free like Crunch and typically have a paid-for version for extra features or additional support.
 The advantage of some of them is that your software can grow with your business.

 We look at some of the best free accounting software for small businesses.

 If you run your own small business, you have two options for accounting, do it yourself or employ a bookkeeper or accountant to do it for you.